|

 (sort of like, "say old man, guess what our ship is doing right now?").

-The message was not proceeded by a short request for a break-in,
+The message was not proceeded by a short request for a

 but was sent directly on top of radio traffic that was being